Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter2/2-maps.md

 ### 7. LPM Trie Map

 The LPM (Longest Prefix Match) Trie map is designed for prefix-based lookups, commonly used in networking.
 For example, you might store IP prefixes (like CIDR blocks) and quickly determine which prefix best matches a given IP address.
 This is useful for routing, firewall rules, or policy decisions based on IP addresses.

 {{< alert title="Note" >}}When creating an LPM Trie map, it is important to use the `BPF_F_NO_PREALLOC` flag.
 This flag prevents the kernel from pre-allocating memory for all entries at map creation time, allowing the map to dynamically allocate memory as needed.{{< /alert >}}

-For example, if you create a map that is intended to hold **1,000 entries**, the kernel might allocate memory for all **1,000 entries** at map creation time.
-However, in the case of an **LPM Trie map**, the situation is different.
-An LPM Trie map is used for **prefix-based lookups**, such as storing **CIDR blocks** or IP address prefixes for example `192.168.0.0/24`.
+For example, if you create a map that is intended to hold 1,000 entries, the kernel might allocate memory for all 1,000 entries at map creation time.
+However, in the case of an LPM Trie map, the situation is different.
+An LPM Trie map is used for prefix-based lookups, such as storing CIDR blocks or IP address prefixes for example `192.168.0.0/24`.
 The number of entries and the amount of memory required for the map can vary depending on the data stored.
-You can still specify a `max_entries` value when creating an LPM Trie map, but it is important to note that **the kernel will ignore this value**.
+You can still specify a `max_entries` value when creating an LPM Trie map, but it is important to note that the kernel will ignore this value.
 The actual number of entries in an LPM Trie map depends on how many prefixes are inserted, and the map dynamically allocates memory based on the prefixes.

 <p style="text-align: center;">
   <img src="/images/docs/chapter2/lpm-trie-map.png" alt="Centered image" />